REFLECT: Summarizing Robot Experiences for Failure Explanation and Correction: Introduction

 Recently, Large Language Models (LLMs) \cite{brown2020language, bubeck2023sparks, touvron2023llama} have been shown to exhibit strong reasoning \cite{wei2022chain, kojima2022large, yao2022react} and planning \cite{saycan2022arxiv, huang2022inner, singh2022progprompt} capabilities, making it a promising component for explainable and robust robotic systems.
-However, the remaining challenge lies in how to generate a ``textual summary'' of raw robot sensory data that can be used in prompts and a systematic way to query LLMs for accurate failure explanation.
-In other words, how do we transform the robot failure explanation task into a language reasoning task?
-We observe two important attributes of a good robot summary: \begin{itemize}[leftmargin=6mm] \item \textbf{Multi-sensory. } The summary should cover all sensory inputs that the robot has access to, such as visual, audio, contact, etc. This is because certain failures can be more easily identified through one type of sensory data than another.
-For example, it is easier to determine if an object is dropped or if water is running from the faucet using auditory cues rather than visual ones. \item \textbf{Hierarchical. } To support effective failure explanations, the robot summary requires multiple levels of abstraction.
-On one hand, to quickly localize the failure, the highest summary level should focus on verifying whether the subgoals are successful while ignoring execution details.
-On the other hand, the lower summary levels should maintain enough environmental context for the LLM to generate an informative explanation that can assist in correction planning. \end{itemize} Based on these observations, we introduce REFLECT, a framework that summarizes robot experiences for failure explanation and correction.
-The framework first generates a \textbf{multi-sensory hierarchical summary} with three levels of abstraction.
-Equipped with this summary, we design a \textbf{progressive failure explanation} algorithm to accurately identify failures and generate informative explanations in the context of the environment and robot actions.
-Conditioned on the failure explanation, the \textbf{failure correction planner} generates an executable plan for the robot to correct the failure and complete the task.
+However, the remaining challenges lie in how to generate a textual summary of robot sensory data and systematically query LLMs for failure reasoning.
+In other words, how do we transform the robot failure reasoning task into a language reasoning task?
+We observe two important attributes of a good robot summary: \begin{itemize}[leftmargin=6mm] \item \textbf{Multisensory. } The summary should cover all sensory modalities the robot has access to, such as visual, audio, contact, etc. This is because certain failures can be more easily identified through one type of sensory data than another.
+For example, it is easier to determine if an object is dropped or if water is running from the faucet using auditory cues rather than visual ones. \item \textbf{Hierarchical. } To support effective failure explanations, the robot summary requires multiple levels of abstraction: to quickly localize the failure, the highest summary level should focus on identifying misalignment between the robot high-level plan and execution outcomes; while the lower summary levels should maintain enough environmental context for LLMs to generate an informative explanation that is useful for correction planning. \end{itemize} Based on these observations, we introduce \textbf{REFLECT}, a framework that summarizes robot experiences for failure explanation and correction.
+The framework first processes post-execution robot observations to generate a hierarchical summary with three levels of abstraction.
+Equipped with this summary, we propose a progressive failure explanation algorithm for failure reasoning.
+Through our experiments, we demonstrate that the framework is able to generate informative failure explanations as assessed by human evaluators, and also guide a language-based planner to generate correction plans for several failure scenarios.